PrajwalSonawane/eth-trading-bot/README.md

 Trade Times: You can adjust the buy and sell times in the code to match your desired schedule.

-Amount: You can change the amount of ETH to trade by modifying the ethToSell variable in the script.
+Amount: You can change the amount of ETH to trade by modifying the **global variables** in the script.

-Market Pair: The script is set to trade ETH/USDT.
+Market Pair: The script is set to trade **ETH/USDT**.
 You can modify it to trade other pairs if needed.

 ### Notes
-Ensure you have sufficient funds in your Binance account to execute trades.
+Ensure you have **sufficient funds** in your Binance account to execute trades.

 The bot uses market orders, so trades will be executed at the current market price.

-Make sure to test the bot in a safe environment with a small amount of funds before using it with a larger amount.
+Make sure to test the bot in a safe environment with a **small amount** of funds before using it with a larger amount.